-According to procedures described in RFC3172 this document requests IANA to reserve a second level domain from the .ARPA zone for the well-known domain name.
-The well-known domain name could be, for example, "ipv4only.arpa".
+According to procedures described in [RFC3172] and [I-D.cheshire-dnsext-special-names] this document directs IANA to reserve a second level domain from the .ARPA zone for the well-known domain name "ipv4only.arpa".
+There will be no further delegation of names below that.
+The answers to seven questions of [I-D.cheshire-dnsext-special-names] are as follows: